martinbarge/martin-barge/aboutme.md

 - I enjoy teaching.
 - I always make an effort to present myself well.

-What else do you need?
+What else does one need?

 ### My Interests

-To be honest, I'd rather write for a living than work with technology, but that's not the way the cookie crumbles.
-I prefer the word biscuit to cookie.
+Sometimes I think it might be more fun to write stories for a living, but this is not the way the cookie crumbles.
+I prefer the word 'biscuit' to 'cookie'.
 The biscuit is British.
 The cookie American.
-Both imperialists.
-We the old; they the new.
-Like many people these days, I fear we're losing the old ways.
+Both are imperialists.
+We the old.
+They the new.
+Like many people these days, I sometimes fear we are losing the old ways.
+Or do I?
+And are we?